-I hope my little round up of iPhone applications has proved useful.
+I hope my little round up of Japanese iPhone apps has proved useful.
 It hasn't been easy making this list, not through lack of choice, but through lack of quality applications out there.
 Many available on the App Store are either inaccurate, ugly or hideously overpriced.
-Generally, however - paid applications are almost always of a higher quality than the plethora of free applications out there, and the reviews can often point you in the right direction when making your choice.
+Generally, however—paid apps are almost always of a higher quality than the plethora of free applications out there, and the reviews can often point you in the right direction when making your choice.

-How have you gotten on with these applications?
+How have you gotten on with these Japanese apps?
 Are there any others which you think I should have included?
 Link them below!

 Update: I really should have included KanjiBox in the top 5 apps.
 It's hardly elegant, and lacks extensive features, but it's really, really good at testing me on kanji.